AmelieRolland/weather-app/README.md

 ## Installation

-I have forked this project then cloned it; I had some struggles about the node version, and I had to install nvm so I can switch the node version (16 needed here).
+I have forked this project then cloned it; I had some struggles about the node version, and I had to use nvm so I can switch the node version (16 needed here).

 ## What I will do next